hudochenkov/postcss-sorting/README.md

 Remove all `*-empty-line-before` and `clean-empty-lines` options.
 Use [stylelint] with `--fix` option instead.

 `properties-order` doesn't support property groups.
-Convert it to simple array.
+Convert it to a simple array.
 Use [stylelint-order] with `--fix` option for empty line before property groups.

 Config for `2.x`: